Canna Lily Overview

 What are Canna Lilies?

-Even thought they are commonly called Canna lilies, Canna are not actually lilies at all.
-They are actually a family of a number of species in the order Zingiberales.
-They are more closely related to gingers, bananas and arrowroots.
 Typically, in the UK, we tend to think of cannas as ornamental garden plants.
-And many cultivars have certainly been developed for their visual appeal.
-But cannas are also used around the world as an edible source of starch in food production.
+And many cultivars have certainly been developed for their visual appeal, but cannas are also used around the world as an edible source of starch in food production.

 Why Grow Canna Lilies?

 Most gardeners will grow canna lilies for their ornamental appeal.
-Their impressive display of blooms which can flower in your garden from June to October, and their large leaves, make these plants firm favourites for many garden schemes.
+Their impressive display of blooms that can flower in your garden from June to October (and their large leaves) make these plants firm favourites for many garden schemes.

 If growing canna for ornamental reasons, there are many modern cultivars and hybrids to choose from.
 These include the RHS AGM awarded: